 While the device is removed from the business network while it is connected to the VPN, as soon as they disconnect from the VPN, any viruses or malware the device picked up while not protected by the company network can be deployed to the business network much more easily.

 VPNs also pose a problem for productivity.
 Without the safeguards in place inside the company network, employees may feel empowered to browse social media sites or inappropriate content.
 Anything they browse or do while on a company-issued device can be the responsibility of the company.
 Illegal activity that is done through the device can instigate legal action against the company.

-Finally VPNs can also be dangerous for businesses as employees can use it as a means to steal company data or disclose company secrets.
-When disconnected from the network, the activity done through the device, again, is not monitored through the company, and can be an easy way to transfer sensitive data.
+Finally, VPNs can also be dangerous for businesses as employees can use it as a means to steal company data or disclose company secrets.
+When disconnected from the network, the activity done through the device is not monitored through the company and can be an easy way to transfer sensitive data.

-Making sure that employees are not using a VPN can be a fairly involved process.
-If you use an IT Support Provider like briteCITY, they can run a report on the devices that are managed to let you know if there is a VPN program installed on any of them.
+Making sure that employees are not using a VPN can be an involved process.
+If you use an IT Support Provider like BRITECITY, we can run a report on the devices that are managed to let you know if there is a VPN program installed on any of them.